BryanMcSp/BryanMcSp/README.md

 # 👋 &nbsp;Hey there!
 I'm Bryan

-## I am a recent graduate from The University of Texas at Austin interested in Clinical Psychology, specifically the areas of Anxiety and Depression, as well as Data Science.
+## I am a doctoral at The University of Texas at Austin's Clinical Psychology program.
+I am primarily interested in the treatment of Anxiety and Depression, as well as novel Data Science techniques.

 I am originally from Amarillo, Texas but I moved to Austin when I was still very young.
 Ever since then I have fallen in love with the city, and ended up fulfilling a lifelong dream when I got accepted into UT.
 I am excited to continue my path through the world of Psychology, and I want use whatever tools available to help those who are unable to help themselves.
 My current goal is to become a licensed clinical psychologist who devotes their time both to research and practice.
 I hope to one day help normalize the conversation around mental health, and provide easily accessible treatment to those struggling everyday with mental illness.